paramjyot2004/society-maintenance-platform/README.md

 ---

-## 5. Set Up Database
+## 5. Set Up the Database

-For development:
+For a development database using Prisma migrations:

 ```bash
 npx prisma migrate dev
 ```

-For production:
+For a production database with existing migrations:

 ```bash
 npx prisma migrate deploy